MStokluska/REST-Tutorial/readme.md

 ## Summary

 There you go!
 Your very first Node.js server that uses Express with REST endpoints.
-It is very easy and there's a lot more you can do with REST, but my target here was to give you a basic understanding of REST.
-What you just completed is similar to what I was exposed to in the beginning of my adventure in becoming a Software Developer, which is still ongoing 😉
+It is very easy and there's a lot more you can do with REST, but I guess my target here was to give you a basic understanding of REST.
+What you just completed is similar to what I was exposed at the beginning of my adventure in becoming a Software Developer, which is still ongoing 😉

 It was also a huge eye-opener for me to help me understand client-server architecture!
-However,as I'm sure you can imagine, you need to expose a different endpoint for each data you want to send.
+However, as I'm sure you can imagine now, you need to expose a different endpoint for each data you want to send.
 Our project has only 2 entities, users and tasks, which is plain and simple but imagine how complex REST could be if you add another 10, 20 or even more entities which need to somehow interact with each other!

 Imagine that everything we did so far would need to be accessing the database through, for example, SQL statements.
 These statements would need to be placed in a different layer of our server to hide business logic!
 Imagine writing all those REST endpoints for your "dream" application!
 Not that easy anymore, is it?!

 In my next post, let's learn about [GraphQL!](https://dev.to/mstokluska/technologies-that-changed-my-perception-of-software-development-514o-temp-slug-9091855?preview=b2b0b8ac7f06850f80c48acef4b4ecabbcc4bc9e17ac24aaee54a92d445a726b93f98d34d347f67c5d3790bb21672185625b38f389f912606739cfdf)!